franklynagboma/fundme_soliidy/README.md

 - deploy to sepolia
 - deploy to sepolia and verify
-- deploy to anvil with local host, you can change this to your
+- deploy to anvil with local host, you can change this to yours

 ## env